-5.4.6.
-Our recommended measures for the school include a number of initiatives that would also count towards the maintaining their Gold STARS scheme accreditation, including: 'anti-idling awareness raising measures' and 'school play streets'.
+- the car by at least 6%, or that 90% of travel is done by non-car modes - Demonstrate that the targets from the last academic year were achieved or exceeded - Demonstrate that residents and neighbours are aware of the school's plans to promote safer and more active travel - Demonstrate that the travel plan is an agenda item on at least one senior management meeting per year - Demonstrate that safe and active travel is part of the School Development Plan - 5.4.6.
+Our recommended measures for the school include a number of initiatives that would also count towards the attaining their Silver STARS scheme accreditation, including: 'anti-idling awareness raising measures.
 STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea.